makbarsyahwana/convergence-study-case/README.md

 # Healthfulforu.com v2.0

-> Backend prototype for a subscription-based health education platform targeting the Asia Pacific region.
+> Backend prototype for a subscription-based health education platform.

 ## Table of Contents